sacline/sudoku/README.md

-Sudoku
+#**Sudoku**

+##Description

-This project is a Java implementation of a Sudoku game.
+Java implementation of Sudoku puzzle game.

-Current features:
+###Current features:

--Board is implemented with ability to keep square values, pencils, and a record of moves made.
+* Board with ability to keep square values, pencils, and a record of moves made.

--Solver for brute force solving of a board.
+* Solver with brute force recursive backtracking algorithm for solving of a board.
+Four deterministic solving algorithms implemented.

-Planned features:

--Efficient implementation of algorithms for solving a board deterministically (non brute-force).

--GUI to play games and check solution
+* GUI that allows the user to play Sudoku using a combination of keyboard and mouse inputs.
+Requires an input file with properly formatted sudoku boards, solutions, and difficulties.

+###Planned for the future:

+* Optimization of brute force algorithm using deterministic algorithms.

+* Improvements to the UI appearance.

+* Additional features to the game such as checking progress midway through a puzzle, etc.)

+* More expansive tests.

+##How to install
+This program requires Java as well as the [JavaFX library.](http://docs.oracle.com/javase/8/javase-clienttechnologies.htm)

+To run the game, compile the .java files and run SudokuGame.
+For example in a UNIX terminal, navigate to the directory with the files and run:
+`javac *.java`
+`java SudokuGame`